these Kids Ever Sleep?

 important to distinguish between "screen time" and time spent "consuming

-involve eyes open and looking at a screen.
+which involve eyes open and looking at a screen.
 Listening to music

 or a television or video program running in the background while

 sleeping is still consuming media.
-And that's how that number gets so high.
+And that's how that number gets

 too many of our kids are indeed listening to music, Internet programs,

-- especially for young brains!
+sleep - especially for young brains!
 You've probably heard that

-most of the "hard wiring" of the learning process occurs during sleep, and
+most of the "hard wiring" of the learning process occurs during

 We are exposed

-the vast majority of which is not important and does not need
+- the vast majority of which is not important and does not need

 to be stored for the long term (for example, the color or type of

 car that stopped on your left at the traffic light this afternoon).

 Sleep is when our brain sifts through all that input from the day

 and determines which needs to be stored, or hardwired in, and which

 can be discarded.
-So you remember the important parts of a lecture you heard today,
+So you remember the important parts of a lecture

-for the brain's chemical maintenance department to really get
+time for the brain's chemical maintenance department to really get

 to work.
 Chemicals called neurotrophins help hardwire the important

 learning and make connections from one region of your brain to another.
-The

 that you don't use and are getting in the way of construction.
 Most

-appropriately, we need dark and quiet while sleeping.
+and appropriately, we need dark and quiet while sleeping.
 Noise,

 be it music, or video background also are processed by the brain

 So if your child